sachin-stha/Nokia-Snake-Game-Updated-Ver/README.md

 # Snake-game
-# This project was not for game development but for the styling canvas using javascript.
+# This project was not for game development but for styling of canvas using javascript.